AyeAyeApi/Api/README.md

 and what sub-controllers are available on any given controller, and by reading the documentation in the doc-block comments, it can tell users what those end points do!
 You only need to write your documentation once, for developers, and Aye Aye will read it and tell your users what those end points do, and what parameters they take.

+By default it can read and format data as json (the default) and xml.
+It also reads GET, POST and HEADER.
+Data from these sources is passed into your methods for you.
+In the traditional computational model `input -> process -> output` Aye Aye takes care of the in and out, you just have to worry about the process!

 ## Installation